andrewt3000/web_development/README.md

-# Web Development
+# Software Development
-This document contains opinions about building web apps.
+This document contains opinions about tools and methods of building web apps.

 [Dev tools](#dev-tools)
 [Project management](#project-management)